 Understanding how to eat for health will minimize fat gain and optimize muscle tone and definition.
 What you eat makes much more of a difference than what you burn by means of exercise.
 In fact, excessive exercise can actually work against you, spiking your cortisol and making you gain weight.

-Join me on June 1 for my 6 week weight loss group- Reset, Renew, Results- and learn how to easily integrate weight loss strategies into your life.
+Join me for my 6 week weight loss group- Reset, Renew, Results- and learn how to easily integrate weight loss strategies into your life.
 You will lose weight, end emotional eating, and manage urges.
-The most rewarding benefit is that you'll be 100% confident knowing what you need to do moving forward.
+The most rewarding benefit is that you’ll be 100% confident knowing what you need to do moving forward.
 Hear what others say HERE.

-Price is $349 or join by May 30th for $50 off.
 Get more info and join HERE.